apache/incubator-devlake-website/docs/UserManuals/DORA.md

 ![](https://i.imgur.com/71EUflb.png)

-To make DORA even more actionable, there are some well-established benchmarks providing a simple lens to determine if you are performing at "Elite", "High", "Medium", or "Low" levels.
+To make DORA even more actionable, there are well-established benchmarks to determine if you are performing at "Elite", "High", "Medium", or "Low" levels.
+Inside DevLake, you will find the benchmarking table available to assess and compare your own projects.

 ## Why is DORA important?
-DORA metrics help a team or project measure and improve software development practices to continuously deliver reliable products with user values.
+DORA metrics help teams and projects measure and improve software development practices to consistently deliver reliable products, and thus happy users!

 ## How to implement DORA metrics with Apache DevLake?